LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

-In the case of the `true(Assertion)` and `deterministic(Assertion)` outcomes, a message that includes the assertion goal is printed for assertion failures and errors to help debugging failed unit tests.
-Note the this message is only printed when the test goal succeeds as its failure will prevent the assertion goal from being called.
+In the case of the `true(Assertion)` and `deterministic(Assertion)` outcomes, a message that includes the assertion goal is printed for assertion failures and errors to help to debug failed unit tests.
+Note that this message is only printed when the test goal succeeds as its failure will prevent the assertion goal from being called.

-Some tests may require individual condition, setup, or cleanup goals. in this case, the following alternative test dialect can be used:
+Some tests may require individual condition, setup, or cleanup goals.
+In this case, the following alternative test dialect can be used:

 	test(Test, Outcome, Options) :- Goal.